• Skip to primary navigation

 Really, people.
 If you have a food processor, or a Ninja, or something of the like… This is in your realm of capabilities.

-Since I make this so often, I’ve come to the conclusion that no two packages of almonds are alike.
-I’ve made this using raw almonds, roasted unsalted, roasted salted, and honey roasted.
+Since I make this so often, I’ve come to the conclusion that, as I said earlier, no two kinds of almonds are alike.
+I’ve made this using raw almonds, roasted unsalted almonds, roasted salted almonds, and honey roasted almonds.

 I can’t say that one type is faster than another, but I can say with confidence that the speed at which this comes together depends completely on a combination of what type of food processor or blending machine you’re using and the type/size of almonds you’ve chosen.